The Magnificent SIX - comparing 6 premier 8/8.5x42 binoculars from Leica, Nikon, Swarovski and Zeiss...

 Leica Ultravid 8x42 HD+

 is still an attractive glass due to ease of view and a beautiful image in a very solid and small package.
-But the 7x42 is even sharper and much brighter - really one league above, and seriously rivalling the Noctivid, at least if you value ergonomics and rock solid mechanics - so for me the 7x42 was the better choice than the 8x42 in the end.
+But the 7x42 is even better - really one league above.

 Leica Noctivid 8x42

 please check my review, this glass somewhat disappointed me, I own one since 2019.